DRUG CHARGES LAWYER

 The potential punishments for marijuana possession can be harsh.
 Additionally, there may be charges associated with simply possessing drug paraphernalia associated with marijuana and other drugs.
 If you were in possession of a certain amount of marijuana, you may also be charged with a distribution-related crime, regardless of whether that was your intention.

-The lawyers at Clark & Clark, LLC, know how criminal drug charges are brought and prosecuted.
+The lawyers at Clark, Clark & Noonan, LLC., know how criminal drug charges are brought and prosecuted.
 We challenge all of the evidence against you and look at the following things that may be a key aspect of your defense:

 - Illegal search and seizure: If the police searched your car, home or person when they found marijuana, we can determine whether your constitutional rights were violated